 Easily confused with :

-Dyer's Bugloss(Alkanna tinctoria) and Bugloss (Anchusa officinalis) [which are also sometimes called 'Alkanet' along with Green Alkanet!]
+Dyer's Bugloss(Alkanna tinctoria), Bugloss (Anchusa officinalis) [which are also sometimes called 'Alkanet' along with Green Alkanet!] and with

 Many similarities to : Bugloss (Anchusa arvensis) which also has deep-blue flowers but the leaves of Bugloss are twisted and contorted and more bristly and hairy.

 Alkanet (Anchusa officinalis) but that has purple rather than bright-blue flowers.

 Garden Anchusa but that has larger flowers between 15 - 25mm across and a tuft of white hairs in the centre.

 The flowers themselves, with their smallish size, and five bright-blue petals resemble those of many